cshuttle/homelab/homelab.md

   name: local-path-config
   namespace: local-path-storage
 data:
+  # THIS IS THE FIX:
+  # The comments have been removed from the JSON content below.
   config.json: |-
     {
             "nodePathMap":[
             {
                     "node":"DEFAULT_PATH_FOR_NON_LISTED_NODES",
-                    # THIS IS THE FIX FOR TALOS:
-                    # Point the provisioner to the writable host path.
                     "paths":["/var/local-path-provisioner"]
             }
             ]
     }
 ```